Jorge-Sanchezz/Python-method-enlistment/README.md

 # Python method enlystment
- A full repository with most of python's most important methods implemented by examples. <br/>
+ A full repository with some of python's most important methods using underated, built in functions implemented by examples. <br/>
  You will find applied situations from all range of difficulties.